ATTORNEY FEES IN DISABILITY CASES

 Your attorney, if the case is won at the Appeals Council or Federal Court, will file a fee petition after your case ends.
 In the fee petition, your attorney must describe the hours that she has spent on your case.
 The attorney must send a copy of this fee petition to the SSA and to you.
 If you disagree with something in the fee petition, then you can object to it by writing to the SSA.

 The SSA will only approve an attorney fee if it is reasonable.
-To determine how much a reasonable fee would be in a particular case, the SSA looks at the following factors:
+To determine if a fee is reasonable, the SSA looks at the following factors:

-The reason that the SSA controls the final approval of attorney fees is to protect the client.
-Congress and the SSA assume that attorneys might take advantage of clients and charge too much money.
-So, they require all attorney fees to be approved by the judge.
+The SSA claims they control attorney fees is to protect the client.
+Congress and the SSA assume that attorneys might take advantage of clients.
+So, they require a judge to approve all attorney fees.

-Unfortunately for attorneys, this means that a case that is won at a higher level of appeal, like the Appeals Council or Federal Court, goes back to the judge who denied the case to decide the attorney fee.
-The judge may be upset over her decision being overturned by a higher court.
-So, the judge could take that out on the attorney by not approving the attorney fee.
+Unfortunately, this means that a case won at the Appeals Council or Federal Court, goes back to the judge who denied the case to decide the attorney fee.
+The judge may be upset over her decision being reversed by a higher court.
+So, the judge could take that out on the attorney by refusing to approve the fee.

-Some would argue that by controlling attorney fees, Congress and the SSA have made it harder for people to find an attorney.
+Most attorneys would not face this type of oversight in their fees.
+Some would argue that by controlling attorney fees, the SSA has made it harder to find an attorney.
 Obviously, there are many points of view on the issue of attorney fees.

 YOUR ATTORNEY CAN CHARGE YOU FOR THE “COSTS” OF YOUR CASE